ni/nimi-python/docs/nirfsg/class.rst

             Generally, calling this method instead of the :py:meth:`nirfsg.Session.reset_device` method is acceptable.
 The :py:meth:`nirfsg.Session.Reset` method executes faster than the :py:meth:`nirfsg.Session.reset_device` method.

-            To avoid resetting routes on the PXIe-5644/5645/5646 and PXIe-5820/5830/5831/5832/5840/5841/5842/5860 that are in use by NI-RFSA sessions, NI recommends using the :py:meth:`nirfsg.Session.ResetWithOptions` method, with **stepsToOmit** set to :py:data:`~nirfsg.ResetWithOptionsStepsToOmit.ROUTES` .
+            To avoid resetting routes on the PXIe-5644/5645/5646 and PXIe-5820/5830/5831/5832/5840/5841/5842/5860 that are in use by NI-RFSA sessions, NI recommends using the :py:meth:`nirfsg.Session.reset_with_options` method, with **stepsToOmit** set to :py:data:`~nirfsg.ResetWithOptionsStepsToOmit.ROUTES` .

             **Supported Devices** : PXI-5610, PXIe-5611, PXIe-5644/5645/5646, PXI/PXIe-5650/5651/5652, PXIe-5653/5654/5654 with PXIe-5696, PXI-5670/5671, PXIe-5672/5673/5673E, PXIe-5820/5830/5831/5832/5840/5841/5842/5860